pyrkamarcin/CommonDataLayer/README.md

 ## How does it work?

 Data intake is all performed over Message Queue and via the Data Router.
-Message Query (MQ) is an abstract entity and the CDL currently supports [kafka][kafka] and [RabbitMQ][rmq].
+Message Queue (MQ) is an abstract entity and the CDL currently supports [kafka][kafka] and [RabbitMQ][rmq].
 CDL listens over a single topic queue for messages keyed on strings, each providing a schema ID.
 The schema ID is used to load the appropriate topic (stored per-schema in the schema registry), which is used to route the message along to the correct repository.

 _Note: the crate for the [schema registry][schema registry] has more information on schemas and views._